Masters in Innovation Management and Entrepreneurship

 The PRIME curriculum, like technology and innovation, is constantly evolving as we strive to continually improve the student experience.
 Students will be informed of any curriculum changes prior to enrollment.

 PLEASE NOTE: The 2 required summer courses are delivered fully online for all students during the summer.
 In-person classes will begin in the Fall term.
-PRIME course structure is as follows: 2 + 3 + 3.
-(2 required PRIME courses in the summer, 2 required + 1 elective in the fall and 2 required + 1 elective in the spring).

 CURRICULUM FORMAT: